p4rkerw/dpcr_design/DCLK1/rat_chr2_DCLK1.md

 The primer probe design are based on GRCr8.

+Date: Nov/21/2024

+Notes:
+- validation in qPCR suggested that we should only use Dclk1 long+short spliced and unspliced primers (Dclk1 L+S all) and Dclk1 long spliced and unspliced primers (Dclk1 L all).
 ## Information
 - The Refseq record of this gene is at [link](https://www.ncbi.nlm.nih.gov/gene/83825).
 Current Refseq only has two curated isoforms for rats, corresponding to human short isoform (NM_001195416.2) and human shortest isoform (less documented NM_001195430.2), respectively.
   - The homology can be confirmed by Blastp on corresponding protein sequences (blasting mRNA is also fine, but the sequences are less similar).